How this website is built¶

 pagesbranch (git switch --orphan pages) for the site - add and commit the

-sitedirectory, but to the root of the repository - setup a webhook to the legacy v2 pages on push
+sitedirectory, but to the root of the repository - setup a webhook to the legacy v2 pages on push (update: now a webhook to Grebedoc instead)

 - push the